pitou/redux-app-skeleton/README.md

 Simple app built to show how **Redux** works, it's a good starting point to create something more complex.

-To keep things really simple, this app depends on [redux-easy-app](https://github.com/poetcyborg/redux-easy-app), which allows the app to not know anything about Redux and keep the components dumb.
+To keep things really simple, it depends on [redux-easy-app](https://github.com/poetcyborg/redux-easy-app), which allows the app to not know anything about Redux and keep the components dumb.